redhat-openstack/rdoinfo/README.rst

   tag in CentOS Build System (CBS).
 In this dir, all files have specific convention: cloud `centOS release number` -openstack- `release` - `phase` where:

-    * *centOS release number* - since Train release, it will be 7 or 8
+    * *centOS release number* - since Yoga release, it's be 9s only
-    * *release*, official Openstack release name as ussuri, train, stein, etc.
+    * *release* - official Openstack release name as Antelope, Bobcat, etc.
       Available Openstack release names you can find here [1]_.
     * *phase* - name of fallowing phase:
         * *candidate* phase is assigned to packages to be rebuilt in CBS but not pushed to any RDO repository.
-        * *el7-build* (only available for Rocky and newer releases) and *el8-build* (only available for Ussuri and newer releases) is assigned to packages that only required to build other packages but are not a runtime requirement for any other package.
+        * *el8s-build* (only available for Train to Yoga) and *el9s-build* (only available for Yoga and newer releases) is assigned to packages that only required to build other packages but are not a runtime requirement for any other package.
         * *testing*  means that the package is used in deployments using RDO Trunk repo